 Cuba is absolutely safe for foreigners who wish to travel alone or with a few friends!
 You’ll notice that many people are happy to help should you get lost, or if you want to know where to find the best mojitos!
 I had second thoughts about traveling to Havana as a solo female, but I was at ease almost immediately after getting settled in.
 I arrived in Havana just after sundown, and I was comfortable enough to walk a few blocks from my hostel to the nearest cafeteria to grab dinner.
 When it comes to exploring the city, I downloaded an offline Google map of the city and I was good to go!

 Cuba currently uses two types of currency.
-CUC which are (Cuban Convertible Currency) and CUP (Cuban pesos) It’s important to know the difference because the value of each are different.
-CUC are almost always used by tourists while CUP are used exclusively by Cuban residents.
+CUC which are (Cuban Convertible Currency) and CUP (Cuban pesos) It’s important to know the difference because the value of each is different.
+CUC is almost always used by tourists while CUP is used exclusively by Cuban residents.
 For American tourists, 1 USD is equal to 1 CUC.
-I would advise to confirm that you receive CUC after every transaction!
+I would advise you to confirm that you receive CUC back after every transaction.
 Most importantly, if you are an American citizen make sure you withdraw enough cash prior to landing in Cuba!
 American bank cards do not work anywhere in Cuba under any circumstances.
 Once you’ve decided how much you’ll need, add a little more for incidentals!
 I made the assumption that I could simply withdraw more cash for my taxi to the airport and missed my flight!
 Don’t be like me! 😉

 Until next time,